Mario-CyberS/RaspbPi-as-mini-Firewall-NAT-Gateway/README.md

-# Raspberry Pi as Mini Firewall + NAT Gateway for Tailscale RDP Access
+# Raspberry Pi as Mini Firewall + NAT + WoL Gateway for Tailscale RDP Access
 This project demonstrates how to use a **Raspberry Pi** as a **firewall and NAT gateway**, allowing a **MacBook to remotely wake and access a Windows PC** via **Tailscale**, while routing all PC internet traffic through the Pi.
 The setup is designed to work even on captive portal Wi-Fi networks via a travel router.

 ---